Another 10% discount for everyone? Let Vincent do better.

 Disadvantages:

-• Advanced features locked behind higher plans.
+• Advanced features sit behind higher plans, and external scripts can affect performance.

 13. Kangaroo Rewards